WebAssembly/spec/spectec/test-prose/TEST.md

 5. If (valty_u0 is V128), then:
   a.
 Return 128.

-psize packe_u0
+psize packt_u0
-1. If (packe_u0 is I8), then:
+1. If (packt_u0 is I8), then:
   a.
 Return 8.
-2. Assert: Due to validation, (packe_u0 is I16).
+2. Assert: Due to validation, (packt_u0 is I16).
 3. Return 16.

 lsize lanet_u0
 1. If the type of lanet_u0 is numtype, then:
   a.
 Let numtype be lanet_u0.
   b.
 Return $size(numtype).
-2. Assert: Due to validation, the type of lanet_u0 is packedtype.
+2. Assert: Due to validation, the type of lanet_u0 is packtype.
-3. Let packedtype be lanet_u0.
+3. Let packtype be lanet_u0.
-4. Return $psize(packedtype).
+4. Return $psize(packtype).

 zsize stora_u0
 1. If the type of stora_u0 is valtype, then:
   a.
 Let valtype be stora_u0.
   b.
 Return $size(valtype).
-2. Assert: Due to validation, the type of stora_u0 is packedtype.
+2. Assert: Due to validation, the type of stora_u0 is packtype.
-3. Let packedtype be stora_u0.
+3. Let packtype be stora_u0.
-4. Return $psize(packedtype).
+4. Return $psize(packtype).

 lanetype (lnn X N)
 1. Return lnn.